fireinrain/github-trending/TrendsHist.md

 ## Java

+* 【2024-11-30】[freeplane / freeplane](https://github.com/freeplane/freeplane) - Application for Mind Mapping, Knowledge Management, Project Management  Develop, organize and communicate your ideas and knowledge in the most effective way
+* 【2024-11-30】[react\-native\-share / react\-native\-share](https://github.com/react-native-share/react-native-share) - Social share, sending simple data to other apps
+* 【2024-11-30】[valkey\-io / valkey\-glide](https://github.com/valkey-io/valkey-glide) - An open source Valkey client library that supports Valkey and Redis open source 6 2, 7 0 and 7 2  Valkey GLIDE is designed for reliability, optimized performance, and high\-availability, for Valkey and Redis OSS based applications  GLIDE is a multi language client library, written in Rust with programming language bindings, such as Java and Python
 * 【2024-11-26】[GregTechCEu / GregTech\-Modern](https://github.com/GregTechCEu/GregTech-Modern) - GregTech CE Unofficial for modern versions
 * 【2024-11-20】[iterate\-ch / cyberduck](https://github.com/iterate-ch/cyberduck) - Cyberduck is a libre FTP, SFTP, WebDAV, Amazon S3, Backblaze B2, Microsoft Azure & OneDrive and OpenStack Swift file transfer client for Mac and Windows
 * 【2024-11-18】[smithy-lang / smithy](https://github.com/smithy-lang/smithy) - Smithy is a protocol-agnostic interface definition language and set of tools for generating clients, servers, and documentation for any programming language.